Back to Delaware

 Plain English Breakdown

-This amendment requires public officers to report travel expenses over $250 paid for by third parties, excluding the state, in their annual financial disclosure reports.
+This amendment requires public officers to list travel costs over $250 paid for them by outside groups on their annual financial reports.

 What This Bill Does